Mar 22, 2021

 We are practicing social distancing at our offices and while working in the field.

 If you see our crews working in your neighborhood, smile and wave, but please stay away from the work zone.
 For other interactions with PUD 3 employees, observe the six-foot social distancing recommendation to keep everyone healthy.

 Scientists agree that the main means by which the COVID-19 virus jumps from an infected person to its next host is by hitching a ride in the tiny droplets that are sprayed into the air with each cough or sneeze.
-But with deliveries now at holiday levels as locked-down people shop online rather than in person, people are concerned about catching the coronavirus from the mail and parcels the mail carriers keeps delivering.
+However, we understand that people may have concerns about catching the coronavirus from the mail and parcels the mail carriers deliver.
 While the risk is low, you may still want to sign up for paperless billing and reduce the risk and help unburden the mail system.

 Our employees' health, safety and well-being, along with their families and our customers, is our top priority.
 The PUD made the decision to close its offices to the public to help stop the spread of COVID-19 and keep employees and customers safe from the virus.
 Since the PUD is responsible for providing a critical service, it is a priority to keep our employees healthy and able to respond to emergencies and maintain the reliability of our system.
 Our offices will remain closed for the foreseeable future.